JMSDOnline/vstacklet/README.md

 - Installs and stages database for WordPress. [*optional*] (active build - unlike other options that are passive with the flags used.
 This will change when the `--non-interactive` flag [WIP] is added.)
 - Easy to configure & run backup executable **vs-backup** for data-protection.

-**VS-Backup** - Installs scripts to help manage and automate server/site backups
+**VS-Backup** - Installs a single script to help manage and automate server/site backups.
-Updated: ~~(*coming soon as a single script*)~~ Added as standalone and included in full kit.

-- Backup your files in key locations (ex: /srv/www /etc /root)
+- Backup your files from key locations (ex: /srv/www /etc /root) - with the `-f` flag, you can specify directories to backup.
-- Backup your databases
-- Package files & databases to one archive
+- Backup your mysql/mariadb databases - with the `-db` flag, you can specify databases to backup.
+- Set the retention period for your backups - with the `-r` flag, you can specify the number of days to keep backups. (default is 7 days)
-- Cleanup remaining individual archives
+- Cleanup remaining individual archives after the retention period has been reached.
-- Simply configure and type '**vs-backup**' to backup important directories and databases - cron examples included.
+- Simply download the script below to start backing up important directories and databases - cron examples included with the `-ec` flag!

 ![VS-Backup](https://github.com/JMSDOnline/vstacklet/blob/development/developer_resources/images/vs-backup-utility-preview.png "VStacklet VS-Backup Utility")